This post details how to reduce bloat in Postgres/Aurora tables for the purposes of increasing performance and reducing costs.

 argument.

-$ ./pg_repack -d service_db -h service-cluster.cluster-service.us-east-2.rds.amazonaws.com -U master -p 5432 -t public.artifacts -k --no-kill-backend
+$ ./pg_repack -d service_db -h service.cluster-service.us-east-2.rds.amazonaws.com -U master -p 5432 -t public.artifacts -k --no-kill-backend

 And also note that you can speed up pg_repack with the -j 8